LuciaLacort/harbiz-assignment-lucia-lacort/README.md

 ## ✅ The test

 To run unit testing, I used the Jest framework.
 To do this, I imported the classes and functions, defined two arrays of test data, and then performed the checks using Jest's 'expect' function.
-To make it easier to use, I configured the project's scripts so that the tests can be run with npm run test.
+To make it easier to use, I configured the project's scripts so that the tests can be run with 'npm run test'.

+## 🪄 Try it!

+You just have to clone the repository, open it in Visual Studio Code, open a new terminal, and run 'npm run test'.
+There, you'll be able to see the function's result and how the unit test is executed.

 ## ⏩ Next steps